top of page

 DM is a progressive neurodegenerative disorder that affects the spinal cord.

 The dog equivalent of Amyotrophic Lateral Sclerosis, or Lou Gehrig’s disease, DM is a progressive degenerative disorder of the spinal cord.
-Because the nerves that control the hind limbs are the first to degenerate, the most common clinical signs are back muscle wasting and gait abnormalities.
+Because the nerves that control the hind limbs are the first to degenerate, the most common clinical signs are back muscle wasting and gait abnormalities. - EMBARK DNA

-RYR-1 GENE
+RYR-1

 MALIGNANT HYPERTHERMIA